-Fall 2020 Study Groups begin the week of September 14 and conclude the week of November 16.
-Study Groups will be held from 4:30 - 5:30pm ET on Tuesdays and Thursdays.
+Spring 2021 Study Groups begin the week of February 9 and conclude the week of April 12.
+Study Groups will be held from 4:30 - 5:30pm ET on Tuesdays, Wednesdays and Thursdays.
 Please visit the IOP Calendar for individual session information.

 Study group topics range from local to global issues, and are offered in a variety of formats, including project-based working groups, skill-building workshops, and traditional Q&A-based discussion groups.

 No prior experience with, or knowledge of, the topic is necessary.
 Participation in discussion is encouraged, as is weekly attendance, but neither is mandatory.
 Consistent with the Institute's mission, study groups are designed specifically to involve undergraduates, but they are open to all Harvard students, faculty, and staff, as well as the general public.